Google PhD Fellowship Program in Japan, Korea, mainland China and Hong Kong

 Can students apply directly for a fellowship?

-Students from South Korea, Hong Kong and mainland China must be nominated by an eligible university in order to be considered.
-Students from invited universities in Japan can apply directly.
+Students from Korea, mainland China and Hong Kong, must be nominated by their university in order to be considered.
+Students from Japan can apply directly.

 What are the intellectual property implications of a Google Fellowship?

 Fellowship recipients are not subject to intellectual property restrictions unless they complete an internship at Google.
 If that is the case, they are subject to the same intellectual property restrictions as any other Google intern.

 Will the fellowship recipients become employees of Google?

 No, there will not be any employee relationship between fellowship recipients and Google.